 Spray painting plastic garden chairs

-The big difference with metal and wood is you can’t sand, especially if there’s a textured surface.
+The big difference between metal and wood is you can’t sand, especially if there’s a textured surface.
 In this instance, primer is essential.

 You can get 2-in-1 paint and primers for outdoor plastics, however, if you want to use a colour that’s not available for direct application to plastic, then apply a plastic-specific primer first.

 My advice with plastics is to go for a matte or satin finish only.
-Anything high gloss I find is very difficult to get the desired finish.
+Anything high gloss I find it very difficult to get the desired finish.